agenceepsilon/jquery-equalizr/README.md

 ### maxHeight

 Specify a maximum height to child elements.
+If the specified maximum height is smaller than the maximum height of a child is the greatest height of the child is applied.

     default: ""
     option: integer